Skip to content

 A screenshot showing the Mozilla Firefox package in PDQ Connect

-It’s that simple!
 You can monitor your deployment’s progress by clicking on Deployments in PDQ Connect.

-Silently install Firefox with PDQ Deploy
+Install Firefox silently with PDQ Deploy

 1. Launch PDQ Deploy.